btcpayserver/btcpayserver-doc/WasabiWallet.md

 ![WasabiWallet](/img/WassabiWalletSetupBTCPay4.png)

 The green message on the left bottom side of the screen will appear if the password is correct.
-If by any chance you password is incorrect, delete the wallet and start from scratch.
+If by any chance your password is incorrect, delete the wallet and start from scratch.

 ![WasabiWallet](/img/WassabiWalletSetupBTCPay5.png)